Service + Area

 Rogers Routing & Nearby Coverage Snapshot

-• This nearby-coverage set helps Tri-Peak keep structural steel & red iron coordination local to Benton County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+- This nearby-coverage set helps Tri-Peak keep structural steel & red iron coordination local to Benton County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Rogers, AR Scope Types